 Keith E. Bell: Mr. Bell was appointed to the Commission from Prince George's County in November 2019.
 He is a native of Staten Island, New York and has been a resident of Prince George's County for more than twenty years.
 He earned his undergraduate degree, with honors, from North Carolina Central University and is a lawyer by profession with a Juris Doctorate degree from North Carolina Central University School of Law in Durham, North Carolina.
 After law school, Mr. Bell began his legal career as an Assistant District Attorney in the Philadelphia District Attorney's Office.
 Thereafter, he enjoyed a long career as a civil litigator/prosecutor in the U.S. Department of Labor's Office of the Solicitor, Mine Safety and Health Division.
 In 1998, Mr. Bell was appointed to serve as a Special Assistant United States Attorney during a six-month detail in the U.S. Attorney's Office in Alexandria, Virginia where he prosecuted a variety of cases under the United States Code.
 In 2011, he was appointed to the ranks of federal administrative law judges and began his tenure on the bench at the Social Security Administration's Office of Disability Adjudication and Review in Columbia, Missouri.
-Since his January 2012 appointment to serve as an administrative law judge at the Occupational Safety and Health Act of 1970.
+Since his January 2012 appointment to serve as an administrative law judge at the Occupational Safety and Health Review Commission based in downtown Washington, D.C., Mr. Bell has adjudicated cases arising under the Occupation Safety and Health Act of 1970.
 He has been the recipient of numerous career awards and was most recently honored by Alpha Phi Alpha Fraternity, Incorporated, Mid-Atlantic Association of Alpha Phi Alpha Chapters with its Robert H. Ogle Jewel Award for Service.
 Mr. Bell's term expires in May 2023.